isabella232/support/README.md

   a wide range of developer skill levels and environmental complexities
 * SuPPort is not interested in being the next darling of microbenchmarks; it focuses on consistent, robust behavior.
+* SuPPort is one of many effective arrangements of open-source software into a cohesive whole